ControlCompany/ControlCompany/README.md

 - **'9'**: Teleport inside the main entrance.

-## Dependencies
+## Installation
-1. [BelphinEx](https://thunderstore.io/package/bbepis/BepInExPack/): This is used to load and run the mod.
+1. Install [BepInEx](https://thunderstore.io/package/bbepis/BepInExPack/).
+This is used to load and run the mod.
+2. Download this mod and place the `ControlCompany.dll` into your `BepInEx/plugins` folder.

 ## FAQ
 ### Does the mod work in multiplayer lobbies?